Luisrosario2604/Graphical/README.md

 Library CSFML is needed [Installation](https://www.sfml-dev.org/download/csfml/index-fr.php)

 These 4 projects are made with the CSFML library, witch is pretty hard to install.
-I added the binary for each project (you don't need to compile and have the library)
+I added the binary for each project (so you don't need to compile and have the library)

 ## Compiling